itsOwen/SneakyTube-Chrome-Extension/README.md

 This Extension is created for eductional purposes only.

 ## Features:
-1. Whenever Someone Walks on you Simply press "Enter Key" on Keyboard to hide your video, sidebar, title and more.
+1. Whenever Someone Walks on you Simply press "Enter Key" on Keyboard to hide your video (fake  buffering), sidebar, title and more.
-2. Press "Enter Key" again to get back to the same video, from where you left.
+2. Press "Enter Key" again to get back to the video (remove fake buffering), from where you left.

 ## SneakPeak:
 <img src="https://github.com/itsOwen/SneakyTube-Chrome-Extension/blob/master/images/sneakpeaknewversion.gif" width="1280px" height="720px">